- Contact information

-Beginning this year a person may not possess another hunter's deer while afield, even if the deer is tagged and registered, without the tag holder being present, except that anyone can possess and transport another person's registered deer on a public highway for purposes of transportation to, and possession at, a dwelling or a business without the tag holder being present.
+A person may not possess another hunter’s deer while afield, even if the deer is tagged and registered, without the tag holder being present.
+However, anyone can possess and transport another person’s registered deer on a public highway for purposes of transportation to, and possession at, a dwelling or a business without the tag holder being present.
 A dwelling includes both permanent and temporary residences, and would include hunting cabins and camp sites.
-This allows a person to leave their registered deer at a hunting camp, meat processor or someone else's residence when they are not there.
+This allows a person to leave their registered deer at a hunting camp, meat processor or someone else’s residence when they are not there.

 Does that mean it's okay if I leave my tagged deer hanging in my hunting camp and go home?

-Yes, a cabin or a campsite is considered a dwelling for the purpose of this rule and as long as it is your dwelling (camp or residence) you can leave and store your deer there.
+Yes, a cabin or a campsite is considered a dwelling for the purpose of this rule and as long as it is your dwelling (camp or residence) you can leave or store your deer there.
 The deer would not be considered possessed by another when you leave your deer at your own dwelling.
-This is true whether the deer is registered or not but don't forget to register your deer by the required season deadline.
+This is true whether the deer is registered or not but don’t forget to register your deer by the required 5 p.m. deadline.

-Will there be a separate map showing the CWD affected area?
+Is there a separate map showing the CWD-affected areas?

-Yes, a map identifying the counties designated as the CWD affected area can currently be found on the DNRs CWD web page.
-These are the same counties where Baiting and Feeding of deer is currently prohibited.
+Yes, a map identifying the counties designated as CWD affected-areas (recall that there is no longer a CWD Management Zone) can currently be found on the DNR’s CWD web page.
+These are the same counties where baiting and feeding deer is currently prohibited.

-In the past we have given someone a replacement buck tag if they shot a CWD-positive buck.
-Will we now do the same if they shoot a CWD-positive doe?
+In the past the department has given someone a replacement buck tag if they shot a CWD-positive buck.
+Will they now do the same if they shoot a CWD-positive doe?

 Yes, a replacement tag will be issued for all harvested deer that test positive for CWD, regardless of sex.
-The final protocol for how to issue the replacement tag is still being developed.
-Please see the 2014 Deer Hunting Regulations for further details.
+Please see the 2015 Deer Hunting Regulations for further details.

 Are we charging a fee for CWD tags?